kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

+= 2.17.0 =
+* Add "dnt=1" query param to Vimeo URLs.
+This discourages Vimeo from using cookies and tracking session data.
+* New feature: Use the "Enable Vimeo cookies" admin option to opt into Vimeo tracking by adding "dnt=0" to Vimeo URLs.

 = 2.16.6 =
 * Prevent image blocks from getting converted into videos when selecting all blocks in block editor